dashingsoft/pyarmor/src/mechanism.md

 hooker, no setprofile, no settrace.
 The performance of running or importing obfuscation python script has been remarkably improved.

-There are 2 ways to protect Python Scripts by Pyarmor:
+Pyarmor protects Python scripts by the following ways:

+* Obfuscate source file to protect constants and literal strings.
-* Obfuscate byte code of each code object
+* Obfuscate byte code of each code object.
-* Obfuscate whole code object of python module
+* Clear f_locals of frame as soon as code object executation completed.

+There are 2 cases for Pyarmor to protect Python scripts:

+* Standalone application
+* Package used by others

+In the first case, Pyarmor obfuscates all the Python Scripts belong to standalone application, and doesn't allow to import those obfuscated scripts from any other clear script.
+So a simple way can be apply to protect Python scripts, It called **Restrict Mode**.

+For the second case, things get a little complicated.
+Any other script can import these obfuscated scripts, the frame and code object can be accessed in outer scripts.
+It need more work to protect Python scripts.

 ## Mechanism in Restrict Mode

-In restrict mode, obfuscated scripts can't be imported out of obfuscated scripts.
-Pyarmor will restore obfuscated code object when it called first time, and not obfuscate it again.
+In restrict mode, Pyarmor will restore obfuscated byte code when this code object is called first time, and not obfuscate it again.
 It's efficient and enough, because code object can't be accessed from any other scripts, except obfuscated scripts.

 ### Obfuscate Python Scripts